jvahala/jvahala.github.io/_posts/2017-01-06-Cruz-Term-Limits-Analysis.md

 ```
 [0, 0, -8, -11, -4, -9, -3, 2, 0, 0, 0]
 ```
 So Democrats would actually be better served by longer (once again) term limits than those proposed.
 Their ideal term limit seems to be four terms, which results in an 11% swing in their favor.
 Republicans would much prefer the proposed term limit.
+The two independents in the Senate (Bernie Sanders and Angus King) are pretty much screwed by term limits simply because they are so rare to begin with.

 ## Future Work